-- Procedures for appropriate referrals of medical and mental health needs, including transportation to medical or mental health facilities. - h.
-Facility operations and facility emergencies: - I. Staff code of conduct. - 2.
+H. Facility operations and facility emergencies:

+- 1. Staff code of conduct. - 2.
 Security and safety procedures (e.g., location and use of fire extinguishers, evacuation policies). - 3.
-Facility rules on contraband and prohibited items. - 4.
+Facility rule on contraband and prohibited items. - 4.
 Appropriate search techniques, including professional and respectful searches of transgender and intersex youth and cross-gender pat-down searches under exigent circumstances. - 5.
 Effective report writing. - 3.
 Where staff are expected to engage youth in skill building, discussion groups, recreational activities and other structured programming, the facility provides the training necessary for staff to perform these functions effectively. - 4.
 The facility provides training to volunteers and contractors as necessary to prepare them for their roles and to prevent victimization of youth. - 5.
 If the facility relies on staff who are not qualified mental health professionals to provide any mental health service as permitted by state law, the responsible mental health authority for the facility approves such staff and ensures that they have received adequate training in identifying and interacting with individuals in need of mental health services. - 6.
 Training personnel incorporate recommendations and concerns from youth, parents or guardians, staff, management and quality assurance personnel, as well as audits and other sources, into training plans and curricula.